adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 3: Test private connectivity via your Private Endpoint

-Back on your Client VM, re-run the nslookup command you used earlier to check what IP address is being used by your SQL server.
+Back on your client/mgmt VM, re-run the nslookup command you used earlier to check what IP address is being used by your SQL server.
 Notice how the DNS lookup now returns a Private IP address, and not a Public IP.

 ![image](images/7.PNG)